sagyvolkov/sherlock/README.md

 Hammerdb: works on SQL Server (In Development)

 ### ToDo:
+1. Adding SQLserver using hammerdb
+2. Adding MongoDB using YCSB
+3. Adding redis using YCSB
-1. Move to Python or at least have a version in python.
+4. Move to Python or at least have a version in python.
-2. Operatorize the scripts.
+5. Maybe operatorize the scripts :)